Ashwag-ta/DisSubFormer/Data_Results/Data/README.md

 # DisSubFormer Data
-The DisSubFormer data are provided in two forms:
+The data are provided in two forms:

 ---